ccdmb/slurm_scripts/docs/partempl.py.md

 Note that `:<int>` (indexing), `p`, and `j` all return strings and array commands can no-longer be used on the output.
 Conversely, the string `c` command will convert a string to an array, which enables the array commands.

+Both `:<int>:<int>` (slicing) and `f` commands have the potential to return empty arrays which `partempl.py` will raise as an error as empty strings can cause unexpected behaviour in bash commands.
+These commands both support a special version of the `o` (default) string command.
+If an `o` command is given immediately after a filter or slice and the command returns an empty array, `o` will return a 1 element array filled with the value given.
+If you don't really want to provide a value, you can just use `o//` to create a single element array containing an empty string.

+The same rules about returning empty strings also applies to returning arrays.
+If the joining of an array would result in an empty string being output, it will raise an error, which you can suppress with a terminal `o` as before (but probably you want to `q`uote it instead).